Emertechs-Labs/MITA-MUNGU-Ibariki-Tanzania-/docs/DEPLOYMENT.md

    ```

 3. **Deploy**: Automatic deployment on push to production branch

+**Important**: If deployment protection is enabled in Vercel dashboard, disable it for public access to the application.

 #### Backend Deployment
 - Deploy backend (`src/server/`) separately to Vercel or Heroku